liannehebert/large-data-website/ia/pdd-home.md

 ## 1. High

-- Link to animal profiles
+- Buckets with animal photos; links to profile
 - Spotlight strange and endagered animals
 - Search